microsoft/pxt-arcade/docs/test/skillmap/star/star1.md

 **🎉 Congrats 🎉**

 You have started your very own clicker game!

 Play it on the game screen and see if you can get more than **40 clicks**.

-When you're finished, click **Done** to return to the main page where you can share your game with family and friends to compare scores!
+When you're finished, click **Done** to return to the main page to move forward and see how to add an audience!